 The Capresso Infinity is not only more affordable, generally speaking, but it does a better job of grinding for fine enough for espresso coffee and Turkish coffee brewing methods.

 Its interlocking bin also contains stray grinds better than the OXO.
 There's nothing digital about this coffee mill and it doesn't allow as many adjustments as others, but it's solid and straightforward.

 This grinder matches the Oxo's digital interface and programmable settings, but minus the built-in scale.

 That can work out just fine for some consumers, however, especially considering it has settings for the per-cup measures and keeps its grind selections to a minimum for those who don't need as much versatility as they do dependability.

-The OXO Barista Brain conical burr coffee grinder has plenty of extras packed into a fairly durable build.
+The OXO brew conical burr coffee grinder has plenty of extras packed into a fairly durable build.
 Some of those features are trend-setting and truly impressive at this price point, like the scale and the strength selector.